jjthejet101/student-materials/018_Agile Project Management/sample_business_requirements.md

 ## Risks

 *Every project has inherent risks that may cause delay or even failure of a project.
-You must identify this risks to show you know what they are, and also identify ways in which you would mitigate those risks.*
+You must identify these risks to show you know what they are, and also identify ways in which you would mitigate those risks.*